Beetrootmonkey/Test-1.12.2/README.md

 - Raw Bread (Item that can be smelted to Bread)
 - Cookie Dough (Item that can be smelted for Cookies)
 - Cocoa Powder (Item that is received by grounding Cocoa)
+- Bird Nest (Item that sometimes drop from Leaves)
+- Bird Egg
+  - Item that you get from __Bird Nests__
+  - Essentially a wild, unbreedable version of Chicken Eggs

 ## Simple Hunting